ibm-cloud-architecture/refarch-integration-utilities/README.md

 # Integration Utility Server
-This project is used to define a Utility server used to host IBM secure gateway client, jenkins server for CI/CD, and LDAP server for simple user management.
+This project is used to define a Utility server used to host the following components:
+* IBM secure gateway client
+* jenkins server for CI/CD
+* LDAP server for simple user management

 This project is part of the 'IBM Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration)

 ## Server configuration
-The following steps can be done manually to create a VM with Ubuntu.
-We are using vmware vSphere center.
+The image for this vm is ubuntu 16.10.
+The following steps can be done manually to create a VM with Ubuntu inside the vmware vSphere center.
-* Create a vm machine for a Ubuntu (64 bits) OS using ESXi 5.5
+* Create a vm machine for a Ubuntu (64 bits) OS using ESXi 5.5, set the max disk size to 16G
 * Get the iso image for ubuntu 16.10
-* Create a user *brownuser*
+* Create a user *brownuser* (pwd is brownuser01)
+* no http proxy
+* be sure to select automattic security update
+* no specific software package
+* install GRUB loaded on main hard disk
+* change root password using `sudo passwd root`
 * setup ssh server
 * disable firewall